Dr Katy Parry

 I joined Leeds in 2011.
 Prior to this, I was working as a research associate for the AHRC-funded project, 'Media Genre and Political Culture', with Kay Richardson and John Corner at the University of Liverpool, exploring the way in which media formats other than journalism portray politics.
 I generally write on images, politics and war.

-Prior to completing my PhD at the University of Liverpool I also worked on an ESRC project on UK news coverage of the Iraq War, which produced the book, Pockets of Resistance: British news media, war and theory in the 2003 invasion of Iraq (Manchester University Press, 2010), with Piers Robinson, Peter Goddard, Craig Murray and Philip M. Taylor.
+Before completing my PhD at the University of Liverpool I also worked on an ESRC project on UK news coverage of the Iraq War, which produced the book, Pockets of Resistance: British news media, war and theory in the 2003 invasion of Iraq (Manchester University Press, 2010), with Piers Robinson, Peter Goddard, Craig Murray and Philip M. Taylor.

 I am currently working on the book Visual Communication: Understanding Images in Media Culture (with Giorgia Aiello), under contract with SAGE, to be published in 2019).